 Performance & Choreography NICOLA GUNN and 5 CHILDREN

 Lighting Design NICOLA GUNN and HANS J SKOGEN

 Costume Design NATALIE SEIFERT ELIASSEN

-Working with Children is a co-production between BIT Teatergarasjen, Rosendal Teater and Carte Blanche and supported by Bergen Kommune, Norsk Kulturråd and Bergen Dansesenter.
+Working with Children is a co-production between BIT-Teatergarasjen, Rosendal Teater and Carte Blanche, the Norwegian National Company for Contemporary Dance.
+Financed by Bergen Kommune and Norsk Kulturråd.
+Supported by Bergen Dansesenter.